J. A. Happ: 2008

 Happ began the 2008 season with the Phillies' new Triple-A affiliate in Allentown, Pennsylvania, the Lehigh Valley IronPigs.
 He went 5–6 with a 3.54 ERA in his first seventeen starts, striking out 104 batters in 101 2/3 innings.

 On July 4, Happ was called up to take the place of Brett Myers in the Phillies' starting rotation, after the struggling Myers went to the minors in an effort to regain his form.
 That same night, Happ made his season debut against Johan Santana and the Mets.
 He fared better in his second major league start, pitching 4 2/3 innings, giving up three hits, two earned runs, four walks while striking out three.
 He earned a no-decision as the Phillies went on to win the game, 3–2.
 Happ was also awarded a no-decision in his third career start (second of the season), in which he pitched 6 1/3 innings and gave up two runs, but the Phillies went on to defeat the Cardinals by a 4–2 score.
 He was then optioned back to Lehigh Valley, as the Phillies would not need a fifth starter for two weeks.
 Myers regained his place in the rotation on July 23.

 Happ was recalled to the major leagues on July 29 when the struggling Adam Eaton was demoted to Lakewood.
 However, Happ never took Eaton's spot in the rotation, as the Phillies had already acquired starter Joe Blanton from the Oakland Athletics on July 17.
 Happ instead pitched out of the bullpen, appearing in two games (in which he struggled), and was then sent to Triple-A once again.
 He ended the Triple-A season at 8–7, with a 3.60 ERA.
 He was second among International League pitchers with 151 strikeouts in 135 innings.

 Happ joined the Phillies for the third time in 2008 on September 1 when the rosters expanded.
 On September 16, Phillies manager Charlie Manuel announced that Happ would start on the following night against the Atlanta Braves, replacing the struggling Kyle Kendrick.
 Happ pitched six shutout innings in the game, earning his first major league win in a 6–1 Phillies victory.
 Happ was named to the postseason roster, and pitched in one game in the National League Championship Series.
 In total, Happ posted a 1–0 record in 2008, with an ERA of 3.69 and 26 strikeouts over 312/3 innings.
-He received a World Series ring after the Phillies defeated Tampa Bay, for their second championship.
+He received a World Series ring after the Phillies defeated the Tampa Bay Rays, for their second championship.